 How the Technology Works

-PARC is actively working to enable the hyperspectral imaging ecosystem with PARC’s hyperspectral imaging technology, which is the only such technology with the size, weight, cost and performance suitable for mass-market adoption.
-Based on an elegant reversal of the operating principle of a liquid-crystal display, the PARC technology relies on a liquid-crystal layer about as thick as a human hair to encode hyperspectral information.
+We are actively working to enable the hyperspectral imaging ecosystem with our hyperspectral imaging technology, which is the only such technology with the size, weight, cost and performance suitable for mass-market adoption.
+Based on an elegant reversal of the operating principle of a liquid-crystal display, our technology relies on a liquid-crystal layer about as thick as a human hair to encode hyperspectral information.
 It can therefore be integrated anywhere image sensors are currently used, including on smartphones.

 PARC has a separate hyperspectral imaging technology, with the same benefits as the above, suitable for systems in constant linear motion, such as fixed-wing drones, nanosatellites, and conveyor inspection systems.

-Contact PARC today to discuss how PARC’s hyperspectral imaging technology can be used in your application.
+Contact us today to discuss how our hyperspectral imaging technology can be used in your application.
 We can develop a custom project, and we also offer our technology for license.
 Finally, we can refer you to our partner to purchase off-the-shelf cameras integrating our technology for evaluation in your application.